 Call the Delta Dental Customer Service Line at 1-866-558-0280 if you have questions or want to learn more about your coverage.
 You can also learn more by reviewing the Delta Dental Healthy Michigan Plan Pregnant Women Handbook

-Michigan Tobacco QuitLine – Call 1-800-QUIT-NOW or 1-800-784-8669.
-This is a free, confidential service for UPHP members.
-After the simple enrollment process you will have access to a personal quit coach.
-Pregnant women are able to earn rewards after every call.
+This is a free and confidential service for UPHP members.
+After a simple enrollment process, you will have a personal quit coach.
+Pregnant women can earn rewards after every call.
+Call 1-800-835-2556 to learn if you could earn a gift card.
+Open to UPHP Medicaid and Healthy Michigan Plan (HMP) members who call the Quitline for four sessions.

-Smoking Cessation and Reduction in Pregnancy Treatment (SCRIPT) is a program available at specific locations across the Upper Peninsula.
-This is a free, self-guided program that lasts seven to 10 days for pregnant women who are ready to quit.
-You may qualify to win an incentive if you successfully quit or reduce smoking.
-Please contact UPHP Customer Service at 1-800-835-2556 (TTY: 711) and ask to speak to the SCRIPT coordinator for more information.
+Smoking Cessation and Reduction in Pregnancy Treatment (SCRIPT) is a free program for pregnant women offered at specific locations across the Upper Peninsula.
+This self-guided program lasts seven to 10 days.
+You may win an incentive if you quit or reduce smoking.
+Please call UPHP Customer Service at 1-800-835-2556 (TTY: 711) to learn more.

 MIHP is a home visiting program for pregnant women and/or children up to age one.
 Services support healthy pregnancies and babies.
 This care is provided in addition to a member’s prenatal and infant care.
 UPHP helps ensure that all pregnant women are offered these services.